learn-the-web/topics/writing-a-readme/index.md

 ## Video list

-1. Writing a readme
+1. Writing a readme: writing a readme
-2. Adding a license
+2. Writing a readme: adding a license
-3. Creating a change log
+3. Writing a readme: creating a change log

 ## Supplemental links